-- 29.1 Only those staff with the delegated authority to do so will incur an expenditure commitment, approve an invoice or authorise a payment.
-No payments will be processed by the Finance Officer or Finance Assistant until all the approvals below have been completed. - 29.2 The Management Committee approves budgets prior to the beginning of each financial year and staff have delegated authority to spend within these budgets subject to Standing Orders and the current Scheme of Delegated Authorities. - 29.3 Any non-emergency expenditure up to £5,000 in total, outwith set budgetary limits, may be approved by the Director who shall report such matters for retrospective approval to the Management Committee. - 29.4 The following procedures are involved in incurring and authorising expenditure: - a) Approving the commitment to spend prior to ordering goods or services - b) Approving invoice after goods or services are received, confirming details and accuracy - c) Approving payment of invoice - d) Processing payment of invoice
+- 29.1 Only those staff with the delegated authority to do so will incur an expenditure commitment approve an invoice or authorise a payment.
+The Finance Officer will process no payments or Finance Assistant until all the approvals below have been completed. - 29.2 The MC approves budgets prior to the beginning of each financial year and staff have delegated authority to spend within these budgets subject to Standing Orders and the current Scheme of Delegated Authorities. - 29.3 The Director who shall report such matters for retrospective approval to the MC may approve any non-emergency expenditure up to £5,000 in total, outwith set budgetary limits. - 29.4 The following procedures are involved in incurring and authorising expenditure: - a) Approving the commitment to spend prior to ordering goods or services - b) Approving invoice after goods or services are received, confirming details and accuracy - c) Approving payment of invoice - d) Processing payment of invoice a) Over £5,000 (Inc. VAT) 3 quotes b) Over £15,000 (Inc. VAT) Quick Quote Tender on PCS c) Over £50,000 (Inc. VAT) PCS or OJEU tender